What is a Chemical Reaction?

 Methods used to prevent Rusting of Iron are as follows:

-(ii) Rancidity of Food: Fresh foods containing fats and oils smell and taste pleasant but when they remains exposed in air for a long time it's smell and taste changes to unpleasant.
+Fresh foods containing fats and oils smell and taste pleasant but when they remain exposed to the air for a long time, smell and taste change to unpleasant.
 It is said that food has become rancid.

 It is due to the oxidation of fats and oils, butter, ghee, boiled rice, etc, after prolonged exposure to air i.e. The condition produced by the aerial oxidation of fats and oils in foods marked by unpleasant smell and taste is called rancidity.

 Rancidity in food products